sumzulfikar/Console-Finances/README.md

 ## Installation

-Click this link to see the deployed link :
-Right click Developer mode to see the console results.
+Click this link to see the deployed link: https://sumzulfikar.github.io/Console-Finances/ Right click Developer mode to see the console results.

 ![alt text](./images/bootstrap-ss.PNG)